 During the fall and early winter of every fourth year, the United States turns its full attention to the state of Iowa.
-The Des Moines Register newspaper gets the kind of political clout that The Washington Post or The New York Times when its editorial board announces which presidential candidate the paper is officially endorsing.
+The Des Moines Register has the kind of political clout you normally expect from The Washington Post or The New York Times when its editorial board announces which presidential candidate the paper is officially endorsing.

 Yet the votes cast by the residents who turn out for the Iowa caucus are so highly coveted that news agencies and political organizations take frequent polls to find out what the Iowans are thinking.
-Why is Iowa so important?

 A strong showing in Iowa also sends a message to the national party leaders.
 Each party seeks a strong contender for the White House, and a good response from Iowans helps cement a candidate's chances to win the national nomination.
 Being first in the nation certainly is important.
 But Iowa wasn't always first, and the votes cast by its residents in the caucus weren't always so important.